[−][src]Struct term_string::TermString

 pub fn append<IS>(&mut self, other: IS) where

-IS: Into<Self>,
+IS: Into<Self>, [src]

 pub fn append<IS>(&mut self, other: IS) where

-This is effectively an alias to append_term_str()
+IS: Into<Self>, This is effectively an alias to append_term_str()

 pub fn with_appended_str<S>(self, text: S) -> Self where

-S: Borrow<str>,
+S: Borrow<str>, [src]

 pub fn with_appended_str<S>(self, text: S) -> Self where

-The chaining equivalent of append_str()
+S: Borrow<str>, The chaining equivalent of append_str().

 pub fn with_appended_term_str<IS>(self, other: IS) -> Self where

-IS: Into<Self>,
+IS: Into<Self>, [src]

 pub fn with_appended_term_str<IS>(self, other: IS) -> Self where

-The chaining equivalent of append_term_str()
+IS: Into<Self>, The chaining equivalent of append_term_str().

 pub fn with_appended<IS>(self, other: IS) -> Self where

-IS: Into<Self>,
+IS: Into<Self>, [src]

 pub fn with_appended<IS>(self, other: IS) -> Self where

-The chaining equivalent of append()
+IS: Into<Self>, The chaining equivalent of append().

-impl TermString
+impl TermString[src]

-Method for modifying the style of all internal elements of a TermString
+impl TermStringMethod for modifying the style of all internal elements of a TermString.

-is used on each internal element
+A corresponding method from TermStyle is used on each internal element

-of the TermString
+of the TermString.

 pub fn set_style<IT>(&mut self, style: IT) where

-IT: Into<TermStyle>,
+IT: Into<TermStyle>, [src]

 pub fn set_style<IT>(&mut self, style: IT) where